Komala Party of Iranian Kurdistan: Ideology

-The group is ideologically Marxist–Leninist, therefore it saw itself revolutionary and transcending ethnic boundaries, unlike rival Democratic Party of Iranian Kurdistan.
+The group is ideologically Marxist–Leninist, therefore it saw itself revolutionary and transcending ethnic boundaries, unlike the rival Democratic Party of Iranian Kurdistan.
+The Komala Party claims to support social democracy, federalism, and secularism in Iran.
 It was predominantly Maoist during first decade of its activity and adopted it as a mobilization strategy to recruit from peasantry and lower urban class.
 Michael Gunter says that inspired by Chinese Communist Revolution, they became Maoists and viewed Kurdish nationalism as parochial.

 However at its first congress held in 1979, the ideology was renounced due to being "inappropriate to Kurdish conditions in Iran".
 In 1981, the group initiated self-criticism of its past and concluded that what it needs is "strong links with the proletariat".

 In 2000, when the party claimed reestablishment, it criticized some reports to the 8th congress of the CPI in 1995 for not being correct from the Marxist viewpoint and giving more privileges to the bourgeois nationalist groups.
 Sabah Mofidi described the party's position on political spectrum in 2016 as "radical left", adding that "in the line of the created changes in the practical thought of Marxism and indeed the indigenous Marxism accommodated with the place-time conditions of various societies, it has become more pragmatic and taken steps to realism".

 It is currently a member of the Progressive Alliance which was formed in 2013 as an international association of social democratic and socialist parties.